Statistical analysis of the mixed fractional Ornstein--Uhlenbeck process: Proof of Theorem

 and, moreover,

-For any $\eps>0$ the equation of the second kind \eqref{WHeqmfbm} has a unique solution, continuous on the closed interval $[0,1]$ (see e.g. \cite{VP80}).
+For any $\eps>0$ the equation of the second kind \eqref{WHeqmf.B.m.} has a unique solution, continuous on the closed interval $[0,1]$ (see e.g. \cite{VP80}).
 For $\eps=0$ it degenerates to the equation of the first kind, whose unique solution is known in a closed form \cite{LB98}:

 where $a_H$ is an explicit constant.
-Note that $u_0$ explodes at the endpoints of the interval and therefore it is reasonable to suggest that $u_\eps(1)\to\infty$ as $\eps\to 0$.
+Note that $u_0(x)$ explodes at the endpoints of the interval and therefore it is reasonable to expect that $u_\eps(1)\to\infty$ as $\eps\to 0$.

-To estimate the growth of $u_\eps(1)$ we will use the following asymptotic approximations for the ordered sequence of eigenvalues and the scalar products with the corresponding eigenfunctions for the integral operator in \eqref{m2} (see Theorem 2.3, \cite{CK16}): for $H>\frac 1 2$
+To estimate the growth of $u_\eps(1)$ we will use the following asymptotic approximations for the ordered sequence of eigenvalues and scalar products with the corresponding eigenfunctions for the integral operator in \eqref{WHeqmf.B.m.} (see Theorem 2.3 and Lemma 6.9 in \cite{ChK}):